Here in the “breadbasket of the world” it’s practically a sin to admit a lack of gardening knowledge.

 Marcy Sousa, San Joaquin Master Gardener Coordinator, offers a simple solution: “Plant things your family enjoys eating,” she says.
 “We also encourage people to plant something that’s worth the cost.
 For example, why plant onions that take longer to grow when you can go buy them for relatively cheap at the market?
 Use that space for tomatoes or something that grows faster and tastes great fresh off the vine.”

-And don’t worry if you don’t have an empty plot of dirt just laying around your property—for a beginner gardener, the options for space are more diverse than you may think.
-While most choose the traditional route of gardening on land that’s available, you can also build a raised bed and fill it with soil, plant in large pots or containers, or, as the folks at In Season prefer, garden using only compost.
+And don’t worry if you don’t have an empty plot of dirt just laying around your property-for a beginner gardener, the options for space are more diverse than you may think.
+While most choose the traditional route of gardening on land that’s available, you can also build a raised bed, with retaining walls canberra, and fill it with soil, plant in large pots or containers, or, as the folks at In Season prefer, garden using only compost.

 “Compost has all the nutrients that a plant needs,” says Eric.
 “You won’t need fertilizer because it is fertilizer.
 You don’t have to dig, either-you can just pile it on the ground, flatten it out, and plant.”

 Marcy also advocates the use of compost, even if you’re planting in the soil on your property.
 “You should definitely be amending the soil with something, even as a beginner,” says Marcy.
 “Compost helps to break up clay soils for better drainage, and helps sandy soils hold water.”

 Furthermore, if you use a soil test kit and find that it is either too alkaline or too acidic, finished compost can act as a neutralizer, bringing your soil’s pH to levels ideal for a wider range of plants.